1024-byteeeee/Fuzz/README_EN.md

 [中文](./README.md) | **English**

 A client-side mod using [Carpet Mod](https://github.com/gnembon/fabric-carpet) operation logic, providing some useful features.
-Some features have cheat-like properties, so please consult server administrators before using them on servers.

 All features are disabled by default.